UWARG/autonomy-bootcamp/README.md

 # Autonomy Bootcamp Submission

-This program trains a convolutional neural net on the CIFAR10 dataset.
+Image classifier using CNN in Python and Pytorch.
+The classifier is trained on the CIFAR10 dataset.
 > The PEP 8 and Pylint styles are used to format this code.

 ## Final Training and Test Loss and Accuracy Curves